 \begin{proof} Suppose that there is some scalar $\mu>0$ and a bijection $h\colon C_t\to C_{t'}$ such that $d(h(x), h(y)) = \mu d(x,y)$ for all $x,y\in C_t$.
 The conjugation of $\varrho_{t'}$ by $h$ yields a continuous homomorphism $\varrho_{t'}^h\colon \Isomn\to \Isom(C_t)$.
 In view of Proposition~\ref{prop:isom:ct}, the maps $\varrho_{t'}^h$ and $\varrho_t$ are isomorphisms onto $\Isom(C_t)$ and differ by an automorphism of $L=\Isomn$.
 The description of the outer automorphisms of $L^{\circ}$ given in the proof of Proposition~\ref{prop:isom:ct} implies that the group $L=\Isomn$ has trivial outer automorphism group upon considering the natural map from $\Out(L)$ to $\Out(L^{\circ})$.
 In conclusion, the two actions on $C_t$ are conjugated by an element of $\Isomn$ and thus $h$ is $\Isomn$-equivariant after conjugation.

 We can now apply point~(\ref{class:exist}) of Theorem~\ref{class} and deduce $\mu t = t'$.
-Moreover, since the subset $f_t(\HH)$ is intrisically characterised in terms of the (conjugacy class of) the action $\varrho_t$ on $C_t$ by Lemma~\ref{lemma:unique:k}, the curvature given by Theorem~\ref{curv}(\ref{curv:curv}) must rescale according to $\mu^{-2}$.
+Moreover, since the subset $f_t(\HH)$ is intrinsically characterized in terms of (the conjugacy class of) the action $\varrho_t$ on $C_t$ by Lemma~\ref{lemma:unique:k}, the curvature given by Theorem~\ref{curv}(\ref{curv:curv}) must rescale according to $\mu^{-2}$.
 Thus we have

 which together with $\mu t = t'$ implies $t=t'$, as desired. \end{proof}

 At this point the proofs of Theorem~\ref{convexhull} and Proposition~\ref{propertiesconvexhull} are complete.

 The local compactness of the exotic space $C_t$ established in Proposition~\ref{prop:coco} could not have happened if the ambient space were a Hilbert space rather than $\HHI$, as shown by the following fact.